glynnbird/couchimport/README.md

 ## Using programmatically

-In your project, add `couchimport` into the dependencies of your package.json or run `npm install couchimport`.
+In your project, add `couchimport` into the dependencies of your package.json or run `npm install --save couchimport`.
 In your code, require the library with

 ```js
 const couchimport = require('couchimport')
 ```

-and your options are set in an object whose keys are the same as the COUCH_* environment variables:
+and your options are set in an object whose keys are the same as the command line paramters:

 e.g.